Schwechater

 Schwechater /de/ is a 1958 experimental short film by Austrian filmmaker Peter Kubelka.
 It is the second entry in his trilogy of metrical films, between Adebar and Arnulf Rainer.

 Originally commissioned to make an advertisement for Schwechater Bier, Kubelka edited footage from the shoot based on a complex set of rules, producing a rapid procession of images.
 Although the company was displeased with the commercial, Schwechater found favour as a work of avant-garde cinema.

 Description

 Schwechater contains 1,440 frames, making it exactly one minute long when projected at the standard rate of 24 frames per second.
 The film has no narrative, and it cuts between images quickly enough that they form flickering patterns.

 Four different moving images appear throughout the film.
 One shows a woman sitting at a table as beer is poured into her glass, and another shows her drinking the beer.
 There is also footage of a champagne glass filled with beer as well as a group of people in a restaurant.
+It ends with the Schwechater logo.